 Artists' paint should never be applied to parts of the body, such as the fingers, or applied directly to the body.
 Brushes that have been used with paint should not be pointed using the mouth.

-Airbrushing; working with powdered pigments, ceramics, and paper mache; and the sanding of a lead-based painting ground are examples of w ys in which hazardous dusts are created in the studio.
+Airbrushing; working with powdered pigments, ceramics, and paper-mache; and the sanding of a lead-based painting ground are examples of ways in which hazardous dusts are created in the studio.
 Hazardous vapors are generated during the use of spray adhesives and fixatives that contain toxic solvents, as well as through the use of paint solvents.
-Such dusts and vapors are a more insidious problem than the problems asssociated with paints.
+Such dusts and vapors are a more insidious problem than the problems associated with paints.
 Dusts are barely visible and can remain suspended in the air indefinitely and larger particles that do settle are easily stirred up again.
 Although the body's respiratory tract is provided with tiny hairs to catch and repel, through a cough reflex, fine particles that work their way in, this protective defense is easily suppressed with chronic exposure.
 Smokers best exemplify how quickly the cough reflex can be suppressed.
-It is also not unusual to work in a dust-filled environment and adapt to the air pollu tion and thereby conclude that the air is safe, when actually the body's defense is simply no longer functioning.
+It is also not unusual to work in a dust-filled environment and adapt to the air pollution and thereby conclude that the air is safe, when actually the body's defense is simply no longer functioning.

 Protection from the inhalation of small particles, like dusts, or small amounts of solvent vapors can be achieved with the use of a localized ventilation system.
 If the scale of the artwork is beyond the scope of a local exhaust system, how ever, then it is necessary to have a general ventilation system supplemented with an air-purifying respirator, such as a mask, as well as a separate set of work clothes that can be left in the workplace.
 In painting or printing, a general exhaust system may be the only practical possibility.
 The purpose of ventilation by a fan is to pull air through the environment, not blow air into it, which simply mixes the air rather than exchanges it.
 There are two types of exhaust fans that are used to pull air through the environment and expel the contaminated air to the outside.
 The first is the axial flow fan, which is used primarily in general ventilation systems.
 This fan looks like a standard household fan with a propeller driving the air.
 There are explosion-proof varieties of axial flow fans, where the electric motor is protected to prevent sparks from the motor igniting a fire when large volumes of flammable